The Yukon nursing education bursary supports people who live or have lived in Yukon to attend a baccalaureate nursing

-- proof of Canadian citizenship or landed immigrant status maintained throughout the period of the bursary;
+- proof of Canadian citizenship or permanent residency maintained throughout the period of the bursary;

 - proof of Yukon residency for 3 consecutive years of the past 5 years;

 - if applicable, a letter from the Government of Yukon indicating receipt of the Yukon Grant;

 - a letter of acceptance or proof of enrolment in a college or university nursing program that includes contact information;

 - a letter of conditional acceptance if final acceptance hasn’t been received;